 The reason I wear mostly Fischer boots is because they fit my feet.
 Therefore, I’ve used NNN bindings on my skis because that’s the type of binding system Fischer has used for a number of years.

 An example of another boot/binding system is made by Salomon.
-For many years they’ve designed their own binding system called SNS (Salomon Nordic System) Profil and Pilot (and a ton of variations).
+For many years they’ve designed their own proprietary binding system called SNS (Salomon Nordic System) Profil and Pilot (and a ton of variations).
 Of those two main styles, Pilot boots can work with some Profil bindings (but only some!), but not the other way around (i.e. Profil boots don’t work with Pilot bindings).

 Since 2016, Salomon has been featuring an NNN compatible option known as Salomon ProLink.
 So, if I wanted to, I could now use ProLink boots with my Fischer NNN bindings.